top of page

 Understanding Fiscal Scandals and Their Impact on Localities

-Toward the end of July, Route Fifty published our most recent column about the arduous task that government officials have when faced with a financial scandal.
+We subsequently had long talks with the city manager of Durango, Colorado, as well as officials in Cincinnati, Stonecrest, Georgia and Buncombe, County, North Carolina, which had all experienced financial scandals of their own in recent years.
+Toward the end of July 2022, Route Fifty published our column about the arduous task that government officials have when faced with a financial scandal.

 Our research also led us to a fascinating documentary called, “All the Queen’s Horses” – also recommended to us by a very smart GFOA staffer, Katie Ludwig.

-We’ve included a video of the documentary trailer at the bottom of this B&G Report.
+We’ve included a video of the documentary trailer at the bottom of this article.
 The film itself is worth watching to see the story behind what has been labeled the largest municipal fraud in U.S. history – the embezzlement of $53,7 million over many years by the former longtime comptroller of Dixon, Illinois, Rita Crundwell.

-When we discovered that the producer and director of the film, Kelly Richmond Pope, was an accounting professor at DePaul University, wedecided to learn about the creation of the documentary and the messages that she most wanted this compelling work to deliver.
+When we discovered that the producer and director of the film, Kelly Richmond Pope, was an accounting professor at DePaul University, we decided to learn about the creation of the documentary and the messages that she most wanted this compelling work to deliver.

-The following is a brief edited transcript of the conversation we had with Pope in July.
+The following is a brief edited transcript of the conversation we had with Pope in July 2022.

 B&G: What were you hoping that your documentary would communicate to people about government fraud?